przemek83/icons-checker/README.md

 ![](screenshot_ubuntu.png?raw=true "")

 ## Description
-Small Qt application showing available built into Qt icons for current OS.
+Small Qt application showing available icons for current OS.
+Icons are built into Qt, enumerated using `QStyle::StandardPixmap` and accessible through `QStyle::standardIcon` method.

 ## Getting Started
 This section describes briefly how to setup the environment and build the project.